MelvinYin/cleaned_workflow/README.txt

 > dhcl
 There are times when dhcl simply returns very few loops (2-4 instead of usual ~20) for a particular structure, no idea why and not that interested in finding out, just take note when running with very few .pdb files.

+Ediitng dhcl is necessary because dhcl is apparently written for a version of Biopython I cannot install.
+Don't bother attempting to get it to work as well, biopython apparently changes its api even at the 0.01 versioning level, making it troublesome to find out when the change actually takes place.

+Be careful when installing older versions of biopython as well, I have not replicated this but doing a pip install biopython==1.60 on a p3 conda env leads to a successful install (not supposed to since biopython should work only on p2=>p3.5, if documentation is accurate), but this leads to a corruption of conda paths, and trying to call conda leads to ImportError on conda.cli.
+This necessitates a reinstallation of the entire conda and not only that particular env.

+Manual editing of dhcl is a temporary measure, once it is verified that dhcl can be pre-built, or that the changes can be implemented in src without needing to change the code post-build, the edits can be removed.

 > meme
 mast output changes in mast.txt depending on how many input sequences are used.
 The additional content (at low seq numbers) are irrelevant to us, and are cropped out in clean_pssm.py.